biocore/qurro/README.md

    python3 gen_plots.py
    ```

-To view a visualization of the resulting rank plot and sample scatterplot
-defined by the JSON files:
+### Viewing a visualization of the plots defined by the JSON files

 1. Run a simple server using Python from within this repository's folder:
    ```bash